Google Business Profile can transform how you acquire customers online.

 In order to thrive on Google Business Profile, you have to stop thinking about it like a generic Yellow Pages listing.
 Handling it like a Yelp page isn't good enough, either.

-One that's comparable to a super car - not a beater.
+One that's comparable to a super car.
+Not a beater.